11 Female Gamer Statistics Marketers Must Know

-American consumers spent an astounding $30.4 billion on video games in 2016.
-The gaming industry has grown significantly in the past few years, in part due to the rise of mobile games, virtual reality, and YouTube gaming videos.
+UPDATE January 9, 2018 — American consumers spent an astounding $36 billion on video games in 2017.
+The gaming industry has grown significantly in the past few years, in part due to the rise of mobile games, virtual reality, YouTube gaming videos, and livestream gaming platforms like Twitch and Caffeine.
 Games are now more accessible than ever, and can be played on mobile, PC, and console.

 The rise of gaming has also been accompanied by a notable increase in female gamers.
 Today, marketers have the opportunity to reach women of all ages in a category originally dominated by men.

 See the 11 female gamer statistics relevant to marketers today: